Sustainability

 15% of our products were made with eco-friendly materials.

-The percentage of products made with eco-friendly materials is 20%.
+The percentage of products made with eco-friendly materials was 44%.
 Read progress report

 We made huge progress and increased the percentage of products made with eco-friendly material to 59%.
 Read progress report

-Our goal is to increase the percentage of products made with eco-friendly products to at least 65%.
+Our goal was to increase the percentage of products made with eco-friendly materials to at least 65%.
+We met and exceeded this goal, reaching 68% of products made with eco-friendly materials.
 Read progress report

-Our goal is to increase the percentage of products made with eco-friendly materials to at least 70%.
+Our goal was to increase the percentage of products made with eco-friendly materials to at least 70%.
+Once again, we met and exceeded our goal, reaching 79%.
 Read progress report

 We can’t do it all—at least not right now.